 Understanding your motivations and having a clear vision of your goals are key to stay on course with your studies.
 Your goals will carry you through hard times when you feel like giving up and ditching your learning app.
 Here are a few of the main reasons people start learning Japanese.

 - Studies & Career: Japan offers plenty of opportunities to pursue your education or your career.
 But knowing Japanese is often required for study programs and employers.
-There are very down to earth reasons to start learning Japanese, however, they offer the advantage to set concrete goals such as passing the JLPT or the BJT.
+There are very down-to-earth reasons to start learning Japanese, however, they offer the advantage to set concrete goals such as passing the JLPT or the BJT.

-- Japanese pop culture: Japanese animation, manga, J-drama, and J-pop inspire a lot of fans, myself included!, to learn Japanese.
+- Japanese culture: Japanese animation, manga, J-drama, and J-pop inspire a lot of fans, myself included!, to learn Japanese.
 What can be more rewarding than to rediscover your favorite work with an in-depth understanding of what’s written or said?
 The pleasure of not relying on translation or subtitles is a powerful motivation to remain focused on your studies.

 - Traveling in Japan: Traveling in Japan, when you can read signs, menus and speak with the locals, is an eye-opening experience.
 The excitement of being able to exchange with Japanese people, the confidence you can explore Japan off the beaten path, not missing out on cultural experiences can encourage you to stick to your Japanese studies.